-- 1 In this schedule, "the premises" means, in relation to any premises licence, the premises specified in the licence. - 2 (1) Alcohol is to be sold on the premises only in accordance with the operating plan contained in the licence. - (2) Nothing in sub-paragraph (1) is to be read as preventing or restricting the doing of anything referred to in section 63(2). - 3 Any other activity to be carried on in the premises is to be carried on only in accordance with the operating plan contained in the licence. - 4 (1) Alcohol is not to be sold on the premises at any time when- - (a) there is no premises manager in respect of the premises, - (b) the premises manager does not hold a personal licence, - (c) the personal licence held by the premises manager is suspended, or - (d) the licensing qualification held by the premises manager is not the appropriate licensing qualification in relation to the premises. - (2) In sub-paragraph (1), "appropriate licensing qualification" in relation to any licensed premises means any licensing qualification prescribed as such in relation to licensed premises of that description in regulations under section 91(2)(d). - (3) Nothing in sub-paragraph (1) or paragraph 5 is to be read as requiring the premises manager to be present on the premises at the time any sale of alcohol is made. - 5 Every sale of alcohol made on the premises must be authorised (whether generally or specifically) by- - (a) the premises manager, or - (b) another person who holds a personal licence. - 6 (1) No person (other than a person who holds a personal licence) is to work in the premises in the capacity mentioned in sub-paragraph (2) unless that person has complied with such requirements as to the training of staff as may be prescribed for the purposes of this paragraph. - (2) That is a capacity (whether paid or unpaid) which involves the person- - (a) making sales of alcohol, or - (b) where alcohol is sold on the premises for consumption on the premises, serving such alcohol to any person. - (2A) At any time when a person (other than a person who holds a personal licence) is working in the premises in a capacity mentioned in sub paragraph (2), there must be kept on the premises a training record which relates to that person and is in the form set out in the Schedule to the Licensing (Mandatory Conditions No. 2) (Scotland) Regulations 2007. - (2B) A record kept on the premises under sub paragraph (2A) must be produced to a Licensing for the purposes of the regulations,
+- 1 In this schedule, "the premises" means, in relation to any premises licence, the premises specified in the licence. - 2 (1) Alcohol is to be sold on the premises only in accordance with the operating plan contained in the licence. - (2) Nothing in sub-paragraph (1) is to be read as preventing or restricting the doing of anything referred to in section 63(2). - 3 Any other activity to be carried on in the premises is to be carried on only in accordance with the operating plan contained in the licence. - 4 (1) Alcohol is not to be sold on the premises at any time when- - (a) there is no premises manager in respect of the premises, - (b) the premises manager does not hold a personal licence, - (c) the personal licence held by the premises manager is suspended, or - (d) the licensing qualification held by the premises manager is not the appropriate licensing qualification in relation to the premises. - (2) In sub-paragraph (1), "appropriate licensing qualification" in relation to any licensed premises means any licensing qualification prescribed as such in relation to licensed premises of that description in regulations under section 91(2)(d). - (3) Nothing in sub-paragraph (1) or paragraph 5 is to be read as requiring the premises manager to be present on the premises at the time any sale of alcohol is made. - 5 Every sale of alcohol made on the premises must be authorised (whether generally or specifically) by- - (a) the premises manager, or - (b) another person who holds a personal licence. - 6 (1) No person (other than a person who holds a personal licence) is to work in the premises in the capacity mentioned in sub-paragraph (2) unless that person has complied with such requirements as to the training of staff as may be prescribed for the purposes of this paragraph. - (2) That is a capacity (whether paid or unpaid) which involves the person- - (a) making sales of alcohol, or - (b) where alcohol is sold on the premises for consumption on the premises, serving such alcohol to any person. - (2A) At any time when a person (other than a person who holds a personal licence) is working in the premises in a capacity mentioned in sub paragraph (2), there must be kept on the premises a training record which relates to that person and is in the form set out in the Schedule to the Licensing (Mandatory Conditions No. 2) (Scotland) Regulations 2007. - (2B) A record kept on the premises under sub paragraph (2A) must be produced to a Licensing Standards Officer on request. - (3) Regulations under sub-paragraph (1) prescribing training requirements may, in particular- - (a) provide for the accreditation by the Scottish Ministers of- - (i) courses of training, and - (ii) persons providing such courses, - for the purposes of the regulations. - (b) prescribe different training requirements in relation to different descriptions of persons, - (c) require that any person providing training or any particular description of training in accordance with the regulations hold a personal licence or such other qualification as may be prescribed in the regulations, and - (d) require training to be undergone again at such intervals as may be prescribed in the regulations. - 6A (1) Alcohol must not be sold on the premises at a price below its minimum price. - (2) Where alcohol is supplied together with other products or services for a single price, subparagraph - (1) applies as if the alcohol were supplied on its own for that price. - (3) The minimum price of alcohol is to be calculated according to the following formula-